 Supplier viability warning signs

-If it’s your role to assess the viability of your business’s suppliers, what kinds of things should you be looking for that may be indicative of future viability issues?
+If it’s your role to check viability of your business’s suppliers and minimise supplier risk, what kinds of things should you be looking for that may be indicative of future viability issues?

 There are some common, relatively easily detectable warning signs of risk to supplier viability, including: